-The performance of senior executives is reviewed on an annual cycle, with an interim six monthly review.
-This is part of Mirvac's performance management system.
-The performance management system comprises a series of key performance indicators ("KPIs") which are aligned to Mirvac's strategic objectives.
+The performance of senior executives is reviewed on an annual cycle, with an interim six-monthly review as part of Mirvac's performance management system.
+The performance management system comprises a series of key performance indicators (KPIs) which are aligned to Mirvac's strategic objectives.
 Performance is measured against the agreed KPIs and against consistency of senior executives' behaviour against the Mirvac corporate values.